 Like a chef proudly describing her tasting menu, I explain what I have curated and why I am presenting you with the chosen materials, colors, pieces, and textures.
 It is a deliciously rewarding part of the process.

 Style isn’t just about aesthetics.
 Yes, easeful style may involve soft furnishings and calming tones, but it can also center around your use of the space.

 Highly-qualified interior designers are experts in improving the flow, functionality, efficiencies, and comfort level of your home.
 We know how to bring more light and beauty to a space.

 We have been trained to identify quality and our reputations are built upon the level of service we provide.

-Whether you’ve worked with an interior designer in the past or this is your first foray into done-for-you design, I can assure you that this experience will be different.
+Whether you’ve worked with an interior designer in the past or this is your first foray into done-for-you interior design in Boulder, I can assure you that this experience will be different.

 Serving as your trusted advisor and advocate, I will help you to distill your goals while honoring your style to expertly design the home of your dreams.

 Our design process puts your philosophy and personality first.
 It allows us to discover how you want to feel when you walk inside your home, rather than focusing solely on what you want to see or what others may expect of your home.